 - Failure to identify harmful substances such as asbestos

-What can I claim?
+Suing for surveyor negligence: what can I claim?

-It is often difficult to assess damages in cases of surveyor’s negligence, due to the fluctuations in the property market meaning that naturally, house prices do alter after you have purchased them.
+It is often difficult to assess damages in cases of building surveyor negligence, due to the fluctuations in the property market meaning that naturally, house prices do alter after you have purchased them.
 In addition to this, it can be hard to show that a buyer would not have gone forward with the sale of a property had the issue been raised in the surveyor’s report.

-What time limits are in place?
+What time limits are in place for surveyor negligence claims?

 In some cases, there is a delay between when the negligence happened and when the consequences of the negligence became apparent, for example with structural damage that takes several years to show itself.
 In these circumstances, you would likely have 3 years from your date of knowledge to bring a claim (or when you should have known).